awused/aw-man/README.md

 * [libvips](https://github.com/libvips/libvips#install) is used to provide alternative and faster support for more image formats.
     * If lipvips and its development headers are not available, build with the `novips` tag: `go get -u -tags novips github.com/awused/aw-man`.
 * 7z - Support for 7z archives is provided by the 7z binary.
-The native Go implementations were not performant.
     * If the 7z binary is not present, 7z archives will fail to open.
+* unrar - Support faster reads from rar files .

+7z and unrar usage can be disabled in the configurations file.

 <!--
 Upscaling has additional requirements: